R E S P O N S I B L Y ! ! !

 First, click here to see what restrictions are in place in your province or region.

-Just follow these simple "do's and don'ts".
+Then, just follow these simple "do's and don'ts".

 DO: TAKE IT OUTSIDE